Madame Gao: No. They blinded themselves.

 - What's worse: Fisk killing his Abusive Dad with a hammer or his mother sawing him to pieces after the fact to dispose of the body.

 - Nobu's fight with Matt is incredibly brutal.
 Summed up by stabbing him, and then using the chain attached to the blade to drag Matt along the floor, trailing blood the entire way.

 - Nobu catching fire and burning alive at the end of the fight.
 All the more unsettling because he doesn't make a sound and still throws a couple of kicks.
 And as season 2 reveals, it doesn't kill him.
 Or rather... it doesn't keep him down.

 - We finally learn what drove Matt over the edge to becoming a vigilante: he heard an Abusive Dad who then escaped conviction because his wife refused to believe it.
 Some people believe that the man was a child molester, although nothing indicates that there is such evidence of this (although it does not make it any less terrible than it already is).

 - The way Matt finally beats down the man for his crimes is chilling; he turns the guy's face into a red pulp with an unending barrage of brutal punches and a frustrated scream that's downright feral.
 The man spent the next month eating out of a straw.

-- All of the blind heroin workers turning on Matt and swarming him looks like it was ripped straight out of a zombie movie.
+- All of the blind heroin workers turn on Matt and swarm him like they were zombies.
 For what it's worth, Matt's reaction plays into it as well, since he's both frightened by their unexpected reaction and confused since he doesn't know how to handle the situation without hurting them, all the while pleading that he's there to help.

 Ben Urich: I wrote a lot of stories in my years pushing ink.
 You know how many times people have threatened me, to get me to keep my mouth shut?